Hull classification symbol: United States Coast and Geodetic Survey

 Like the U.S. Navy, the United States Coast and Geodetic Survey – a uniformed seagoing service of the United States Government and a predecessor of the National Oceanic and Atmospheric Administration (NOAA) – adopted a hull number system for its fleet in the 20th century.
 Its largest vessels, "Category I" oceanographic survey ships, were classified as "ocean survey ships" and given the designation "OSS".
 Intermediate-sized "Category II" oceanographic survey ships received the designation "MSS" for "medium survey ship," and smaller "Category III" oceanographic survey ships were given the classification "CSS" for "coastal survey ship."
 A fourth designation, "ASV" for "auxiliary survey vessel," included even smaller vessels.
 In each case, a particular ship received a unique designation based on its classification and a unique hull number separated by a space rather than a hyphen; for example, the third Coast and Geodetic Survey ship named Pioneer was an ocean survey ship officially known as USC&GS Pioneer (OSS 31).
 The Coast and Geodetic Survey's system persisted after the creation of NOAA in 1970, when NOAA took control of the Survey's fleet, but NOAA later changed to its modern hull classification system.

 United States Fish and Wildlife Service

 The Fish and Wildlife Service, created in 1940 and reorganized as the United States Fish and Wildlife Service (USFWS) in 1956, adopted a hull number system for its fisheries research ships and patrol vessels.
 It consisted of "FWS" followed by a unique identifying number.
 In 1970, NOAA took control of the seagoing ships of the USFWS's Bureau of Commercial Fisheries, and as part of the NOAA fleet they were assigned new hull numbers beginning with "FRV," for Fisheries Research Vessel, followed by a unique identifying number.
 They eventually were renumbered under the modern NOAA hull number system.

+United States Lighthouse Service

+Vessels commissioned by the United States Lighthouse Service (USLHS) were originally not given unique names or hull numbers.
+Instead, names were exchanged when a new vessel was assigned to a station.
+Lightships first received the hull code "LS" before being replaced by "LV" (lightvessel).
+When the USLHS was absorbed by the U.S. Coast Guard in 1939, lightships were reassigned "WAL" for "anchored light" and "WLV" using the Coast Guard's "W" prefix.
+Finally, all lightships took the "WLV" designation after 1965 until the entire fleet was retired.